Key concepts

 Data source

-Data Query allows you to import data sources from KakaoCloud’s Data Catalog and MySQL for analysis and utilization.
+Data Query allows you to import and analyze data sources from KakaoCloud services such as Data Catalog, MySQL, and PostgreSQL.

-- All catalog lists created by users in Data Catalog are automatically loaded without creating separate connections.
+- All catalogs created by the user in Data Catalog are automatically loaded without requiring a separate connection.

-- For MySQL data, you can import data from the desired database through the data source creation procedure.
+- For MySQL and PostgreSQL, you can retrieve data from your desired database by creating a data source.

 Query result storage location